mosip/documentation/docs/ID-Authentication-APIs.md

 # OTP Request Service (Public)
-This service enables authentication partners to request for an OTP for a resident.
-The OTP will be send via message or email as requested to the resident.
-This OTP can then be used to authenticate the resident using authentication or eKYC service.
+This service enables authentication partners to request for an OTP for an individual.
+The OTP will be send via message or email as requested to the individual.
+This OTP can then be used to authenticate the individual using authentication or eKYC service.

 ## Users of OTP Request service
 1. `MISP (MOSIP Infrastructure Service Provider)` - MISP acts as a gate keeper for any OTP requests sent to this service.
 MISP is also responsible for the policy creation on the MOSIP servers so their partners will follow the set policy.
-2. `Partners` - *Auth-Partners* and *eKYC-Partners* can send OTP Request to MOSIP on behalf of the resident for Authentication and eKYC requests respectively, via MISP.
+2. `Partners` - *Auth-Partners* and *eKYC-Partners* can send OTP Request to MOSIP on behalf of the individual for Authentication and eKYC requests respectively, via MISP.
 3. `Partner-Api-Key` - Associated against a policy.

 ## POST /idauthentication/v1/otp/
-This request will send an OTP to the resident.
+This request will send an OTP to the individual whoes UIN/VID is entered.

 ### Resource URL
 `https://{base_url}/idauthentication/v1/otp/:MISP-LicenseKey/:Partner-ID/:Partner-Api-Key`